No Matter What You Do In Life, Do More (And Possibly Quit Your Job)

 I’d Love to but I can’t

-I still get emails from time to time asking what I’m up to but truthfully, I haven’t done anything worth noting over the past 10 Months and in hindsight, this is also the reason I haven’t been writing on this Adventure Travel Blog.
+I still get emails from time to time asking what I’m up to but truthfully, I haven’t done anything worth noting over the past ten Months.
+Also, in hindsight, this is also the reason I haven’t been writing or trying to make videos.

-It’s quite simple, I was afraid to take the next step toward living on the road and being responsible for creating an online income to make it possible.
-I feared I was nowhere near as talented as those who were already doing it and so went back to living the only way I knew how.
+It’s quite simple, I was afraid to take the next step toward becoming an adventurer and being responsible for creating an online income to make it possible.
+I feared I was nowhere near as talented or strong or tough as others in the industry and so went back to living the only way I knew how.

 I guess there’s nothing unusual about taking the easy option, especially when I can always use money as an excuse to say “I’d love to but I can’t”.